Easy Sausage & Herb Stuffing Recipe

 - In a large sauté pan, melt the butter.
 Add the onions and celery and cook over medium heat, stirring occasionally, for about 8 minutes, or until the vegetables are soft.
 Add the garlic and cook 2 minutes more.
 Add the vegetables to the stuffing cubes.
 (Don't wash the pan but scrape out every last bit of vegetables, otherwise they will burn in the next step.)

-- In the same pan, cook the sausage over medium heat for 8-10 minutes, until browned and cooked through, breaking up the sausage with a metal spatula while cooking (the largest pieces should be no greater than ¼-inch).
+- In the same pan, cook the sausage over medium heat for 8 to 10 minutes, until browned and cooked through, breaking up the sausage with a metal spatula while cooking (the largest pieces should be no greater than ¼-in/6-mm).
 Add the browned sausage and fat to the bread cubes and vegetables.

-- Add the chicken broth, egg, rosemary, sage, parsley, salt and pepper to the bread cube mixture and mix until the bread is soft and moistened.
-Transfer the stuffing to the prepared baking dish and bake for 65-75 minutes, uncovered, until deeply golden and crisp on top.
+- Add the chicken broth, egg, rosemary, sage, parsley, salt, and pepper to the bread cube mixture and mix until the bread is soft and moistened.
+Transfer the stuffing to the prepared baking dish and bake for 65 to 75 minutes, uncovered, until deeply golden and crisp on top.

-- Note: If you can't find bulk sausage, simply buy regular sausage and remove the casings.
+- If you can't find bulk sausage, buy regular sausage and remove the casings.

 Nutrition Information